Ocean Acidification: Understanding Changing Chemistry in Alaska Coastal Waters

 Why We Care

 Coastal Alaska waters face more immediate threats from ocean acidification than anywhere else in the global ocean because of the low pH of the northern Pacific Ocean and the effects of cold water on ocean chemistry.
 Ocean acidification is the ocean’s response to increased carbon dioxide levels in the atmosphere.
 As the oceans absorb more carbon dioxide from the air, the pH of the water decreases and the oceans become more acidic.
-The ocean is already 30% more acidic than it was before the start of the industrial age, and changes in water chemistry will have a global impact.
+The ocean is already 30 percent more acidic than it was before the start of the industrial age, and changes in water chemistry will have a global impact.
 Higher acidity in ocean water is harmful because it:

 Weakens the shells of clams, oysters, and mussels, as well as coral skeletons